reichlab/covid19-forecast-hub/data-processed/README.Rmd

 the truth data will have a date one day earlier so that `inc hosp` align with the date the admissions occurred.

+National hospitalization, i.e. US, data are constructed from these data by summing the data across all 50 states, DC, PR, and VI (as the data do not include admissions for additional territories).

 #### HealthData.gov Daily Hospitalizations

 An alternative data source that should be consistent and should be updated